htcondor/htcondor/docs/admin-manual/user-priorities-negotiation.rst

 for a machine identifies a new job with a better priority most every cycle.
 Each job is, in turn, preempted, and no job finishes.
-To avoid this situation, the ``PREEMPTION_REQUIREMENTS`` :index:`PREEMPTION_REQUIREMENTS<single: PREEMPTION_REQUIREMENTS>` configuration variable is defined for and used only by the *condor\_negotiator* daemon to specify the conditions that must be met for a preemption to occur.
+To avoid this situation, the ``PREEMPTION_REQUIREMENTS`` :index:`PREEMPTION_REQUIREMENTS` configuration variable is defined for and used only by the *condor_negotiator* daemon to specify the conditions that must be met for a preemption to occur.
 When preemption is enabled, it is usually defined to deny preemption if a current running job has been running for a relatively short period of time.
 This